BoltzExchange/boltz-client/docs/index.md

 recommended way to build from source is linking dynamically as a static link requires compiling gdk as well.

-Run `make build` to build the daemon and CLI.
-The binaries will be placed at the current path.
+First, initialise the required git submodules (e.g. `LWK`) with `git submodule update --init --recursive`, then build the daemon and CLI with `make build`.
+The binaries will be placed in the current directory.

 You can also run `make install` which will place the binaries into your `GOBIN` (`$HOME/go/bin` by default) directory.